 The only way to fix CVE-2022-42948-a critical RCE Vulnerability in Cobalt Strike as prescribed by HelpSystems is to upgrade the Cobalt Strike version 4.7.1 to 4.7.2.
 If you’re a licensed user of the software, you can get the new version by running the update program or downloading it from scratch from the website.

 If you’re planning to get the latest version of the software, it is recommended to keep a copy of the existing Cobalt Strike before upgrading in case you need to revert to the old version.

 The flaw stems from an incomplete patch for CVE-2022-39197.
 Fixing this vulnerability requires an upgrade to the latest version 4.7.2.
-We hope this post will help you know how to fix CVE-2022-42948- a critical RCE Vulnerability in Cobalt Strike.
+We hope this post would help you know how to fix CVE-2022-42948- a critical RCE Vulnerability in Cobalt Strike.
 Please share this post and help to secure the digital world.
-Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.
+Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, Medium & Instagram, and subscribe to receive updates like this.